5ndn/harvest-notifier/README.md

 ## Features

-There are 2 types of reports: Daily and Weekly.
+There are 3 types of reports: Daily, Monday, and Weekly.

 - Daily Report is generated on weekdays (except Monday) and shows those users who did not fill in their time for that day.

+- Monday Report is generated on Mondays and shows info about the past Friday.

 - Weekly Report is generated every Monday and shows those users who still need to report the required working hours for last week.